 I argued with him for a bit, and finally put my ego aside enough to ask what I should've done differently. that's where I learned the basics of how judging worked.

-I took my newfound knowledge, and practiced with intent.
+I took my newfound knowledge, and practiced with intent to score higher.
 During this time, I discovered that placing 5th at West Coast gave me a seed to prelims at US Nationals.

 I headed to US Nationals 2014, with the intent to take home the win.
 I did my best performance I'd ever done in my life up to that point.
 Actually, my routine was the only freestyle to get a full standing ovation from the entire audience.
 When they were calling the winners, however, it turned out that I didn't even place top 3.
 I looked at the score sheet and saw that I got 6th place.
 To be honest, I felt a little robbed, because at the time, I felt that the person who wins should also be the one to get the biggest crowd reaction.
 I have changed my perspective drastically since then, but that was my feeling at the time.
 These results really discouraged me from yoyoing.
 I didn't compete at all until the World Yoyo Contest 2015 in Tokyo, where I didn't make it past preliminaries.